danielsumah/ZuriDjangoBlog/README.md

        - create an account and login to be able to post comments.
         - Login with superuser credentials to be able to create, update and delete posts.

 Also, the code for the deployed app is not on the main branch, switch to branch named 'Blog-Version-2' to get working code.
+You can get this using this link https://github.com/danielsumah/ZuriDjangoBlog/tree/Blog-Version-2

 Features of this app:
 1. Allows users to view and comment on blog posts